InsultingPros/AcediaCore/docs/events.md

 _.unreal.gameRules.OnNetDamage(self).connect = NetDamageHandler;
 ```

-`OnNetDamage()` is a *signal function* responsible for adding new handlers
+`OnNetDamage()` here is a *signal function* responsible for adding new handlers
 for the `NetDamage` event.
 Function `NetDamageHandler` has to have an appropriate signature
 (parameters and return value types) for the event and will be called each time
-`NetDamage` event occurs, starting from the next occurrence.
+`NetDamage` event occurs.

 Unlike raw `delegate`s, that can each only store one function, signal/slot
-system allows us to have however many handlers we need:
+system allows us to have however many handlers we want:

 ```unrealscript
 //  All of those will be called on `NetDamage` event